tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 ## 8 Creating New Use Cases (non-normative)

 BDQ is based on `Use Cases`: An evaluation of data quality must be within the context of a `Use Case`.
 In the Fitness For Use Framework, `Use Cases` are needs-layer concepts.
-A `Use Case` is linked to sets of relevant Tests through `Policies` (e.g., `ValidationPolicy`, `IssuePolicy`, `MeasurementPolicy`, and `AmendmentPolicy`).
+A Use Case is linked to sets of relevant Tests through `Policies` (e.g., `ValidationPolicy`, `IssuePolicy`, `MeasurementPolicy`, and `AmendmentPolicy`).
 Together, these `Policies` identify which Tests should be run for a given `Use Case` and, therefore, which `Responses` about data quality are expected from running that set of Tests.

-Five over-arching `Use Cases` have been used in the BDQ Standard.
-These were developed through the TDWG Biodiversity Data Quality Interest Group Task Group 3: Data Quality Use Cases (Rees and Nicholls, 2020).
-These, of course, are only a small subset of all possible `Use Cases` and users may wish to develop `Use Cases` for their own purposes.
+See the Tutorial for a worked out example of the definition of a new Use Case.
 See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new `Use Case`.

 ### 8.1 Elements of a New Use Case (non-normative)

-`Use Cases` are straightforward to describe.
-A `Use Case` has a name, a definition, a statement of fitness requirements (`bdqffdq:hasFitnessRequirements`) and a list of Tests.
-The list of Tests is expressed as four `Policies`, a `ValidationPolicy` comprised of the `Validations` related to the `Use Case`, an `AmendmentPolicy` listing related `Amendments`, a `MeasurementPolicy` listing related `Measures`, and an `IssuePolicy` listing any related `Issues`.
+A 'Use Case' has a name, a definition, a statement of fitness requirements (`bdqffdq:hasFitnessRequirements`) and a list of associated Tests.
+The list of Tests is expressed as four `Policies`, a `ValidationPolicy` comprised of the `Validations` related to the Use Case, an `AmendmentPolicy` listing related `Amendments`, a `MeasurementPolicy` listing related `Measures`, and an `IssuePolicy` listing any related `Issues`.

-The definition for a new `Use Case` should include a clear statement of the purpose and nature of the use of the data in the `Use Case`, and the fitness requirements should provide a high level overview of what is needed for data to be fit for that specified use.
-Once Tests have been identified (or newly described) `Policies` should be established to assert which Tests are relevant to the `Use Case`.
+The Definition for a new Use Case should include a clear and explicit statement of the application.
+The fitness requirements should provide a succinct summary of the significant Information Elements needed for that application.
+It may be helpful to identify what are the primary information elements (InformationElements ActedUpon) and what informationElements may support the application (Information Elements Consulted).
+For example, dwc:eventDate may be required for the Use Case, but dwc:year, dwc:month and dwc:day may be required to populate an empty dwc:eventDate.
+It may help to focus on the VALIDATION Test Types and then on AMENDMENT Type Tests required to support that application.

+The selection of relevant Information Elements and the selection of Tests will very likely be an iterative process.

 ### 8.2 Defining a New Use Case (non-normative)

-A `Use Case` can be defined outside of the BDQ standard, and users are encouraged to define `Use Cases` for their own purposes.
+A `Use Case` can be defined outside of the BDQ standard.
+Users are encouraged to define `Use Cases` for their own purposes.

 See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new `Use Case`.